briatte/srqm/Programs/README.md

 The `Programs` folder contains the following teaching utilities:

+- the `burd` graph schemes to obtain the same plots as the ones shown in the course documentation
-- the `packages_required` command to check for the existence of commands installed through additional packages
+- the `require` command to check for the existence of commands installed by additional packages
-- the `proper_labels` commands to capitalize the first letters of variable labels
+- the `properl` command to capitalize the first letters of variable labels
-- the `srqm` utilities to set up a computer for the course by following the instructions in the [README](https://github.com/briatte/srqm/blob/master/README.md) file of the `SRQM` folder
+- the `srqm` commands to set up a computer for the course (see the [README](https://github.com/briatte/srqm/blob/master/README.md) file of the `SRQM` folder)
 - the `tsst` command to export summary statistics tables as tab-separated values

-All commands were written to assist [students](http://f.briatte.org/teaching/quanti/) in completing their research projects.
+All commands were written to assist students in completing their research projects.
 The rest of this file describes all commands in more detail than necessary to run them in class.

 * * *

+## `burd`

+The series of ten `scheme-burd` files contain reversed versions of the `RdBu` [ColorBrewer](http://colorbrewer2.org/) theme, as well as a replacement for the `s2color` scheme.
+Used to scheme the course plots.

+## `properl`

+Sets the labels of a variable to their proper capitalization, using code kindly provided by William A. Huber as an answer to a [StackOverflow question](http://stackoverflow.com/questions/12591056/capitalizing-value-labels-in-stata).
+Occasionally used for data management.

-## `packages_required`
+## `require`

 Checks whether a given list of commands are currently installed in Stata, and [if not][statalist-tip], tries to install the corresponding package at the [SSC archive](http://ideas.repec.org/s/boc/bocode.html).

-## `proper_labels`

-Sets the labels of a variable to their proper capitalization.
-The code for this command was kindly provided by William A. Huber as an answer to a [StackOverflow question](http://stackoverflow.com/questions/12591056/capitalizing-value-labels-in-stata).

-### Syntax

-	packages_required fre spineplot tabout etc

-The command is used in course do-files to send a legible one-line warning about package dependencies without slowing down execution with multiple `ssc install` commands.
+Occasionally used for debugging.

 ## `srqm`